Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The fastq files can be either paired-end or single-end.

 It is assumed that each data file contains one sample, so in case multiple samples are sequenced together, it might be necessary to demultiplex the fastq files.
-This is not integrated in the pipeline and should be performed before pipeline is started.
+This is not integrated in the pipeline and should be performed before the pipeline is started.

-When the processing was completed successfully, a number of output folders are created at the same location where the input file is stored.
-Some files and folders are depending on which options are selected in satay.sh (see below for more information about the options).
+When the processing was completed successfully, a number of output folders are created at the same location where the input fastq file is stored.
+The creation of some files and folders are depending on which options are selected in satay.sh (see below for more information about the options).
 The output may include the following folders and files:

 1. `align_out/`
-   1. .sam (depending on whether the option for deleting sam files was selected)
+   1. **.sam** (depending on whether the option for deleting sam files was selected)
-   2. .bam
+   2. **.bam**
-   3. .sorted.bam (depending on whether the option for sorting&indexing is selected); The reads are sorted which speeds up downstream processing.
+   3. **.sorted.bam** (depending on whether the option for `Sort and index bam files` is selected); The reads are sorted which speeds up downstream processing.
-   4. .sorted.bam.bai (depending on whether the option for sorting&indexing is selected);
+   4. **.sorted.bam.bai** (depending on whether the option for `Sort and index bam files` is selected);
-   5. _flagstatreport.txt; Stores some basic information about the alignment.
+   5. **flagstatreport.txt** (depending on whether `Create flagstat report is selected` is selected); Stores some basic information about the alignment.
-   6. .bed
-   7. .wig
-   8. pergene.txt
-   9. peressential.txt
-   10. pergene_insertions.txt
-   11. peressential_insertions.txt
+   6. **.bed** (depending on whether `Transposon mapping` is selected)
+   7. **.wig** (depending on whether `Transposon mapping` is selected)
+   8. **pergene.txt** (depending on whether `Transposon mapping` is selected)
+   9. **peressential.txt** (depending on whether `Transposon mapping` is selected)
+   10. **pergene_insertions.txt** (depending on whether `Transposon mapping` is selected)
+   11. **peressential_insertions.txt** (depending on whether `Transposon mapping` is selected)
 2. `trimm_out/` (depending on whether the option for trimming is selected)
-   1. _trimmed.fastq
+   1. **trimmed.fastq** (depending on whether trimming is selected)
 3. `fastqc/` (depending on whether the option for quality checking is selected)
-   1. .html; contains an a number of figures showing the quality of the data.
+   1. **.html** (depending on whether Quality checking is selected); contains an a number of figures showing the quality of the data.
 This can be created for both raw data and/or trimmed data.
-   2. zipped folder; contains the data for creating the figures in the .html file.
+   2. **zipped folder** (depending on whether Quality checking is selected); contains the data for creating the figures in the .html file.

 #### How to use

 The workflow satay.sh only runs in Linux and is designed to be used as a commandline tool (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).
+For a step-by-step guide, see the [Tutorial](#tutorial).

 In the commandline, navigate to the software folder (`cd /home/laanlab/Documents/satay/software/`).
 The workflow can be started either using commandline arguments or by using a graphical user interface (GUI).
 Using the GUI is the most userfriendly approach.
 Access the help text using `bash satay.sh --help` or `bash satay.sh -h` and check the current version with `bash satay.sh -v`.
-The help text explains the different commandline arguments that can be set.
+The help text explains the different commandline arguments that can be set and briefly how to use the workflow.
-These are the same options that are set when using the GUI, so here only the GUI is explained.
+The commandline arguments are the same options that are set when using the GUI, so here only the GUI is explained.

 Start the GUI with `bash satay.sh` without any arguments.
 This opens a window where the data file(s) can be selected.
-Navigate to the folder containing the data file(s) and select one or two files (select only two files when using paired-end data that is not interleaved and select both files by holding the ctrl button and selecting the files).
+Navigate to the folder containing the data file(s) and select one or two files (select only two files when using paired-end data that is not interleaved by holding the ctrl button and clicking the files).
-Use the drop down window on the bottom right to select the right extension.
+Use the drop down window at the bottom right to select the right extension.

 <img src="C:\Users\gregoryvanbeek\Documents\GitHub\LaanLab-SATAY-DataAnalysis\documentation\media\satay_fileselectionwindow.png" alt="satay.sh_file_selection_window" width=700>

-Press OK after which a second window opens that already has default values set.
-This shows all the settings that can be changed.
+After pressing `OK` a second window opens that shows all the settings that can be changed with some default values.
 The first two lines indicate the file(s) that were selected in the previous window (if only one file was selected, the secondary reads file is set to `none`).
-The third line is a drop-down menu to set whether to process the data single-end (default) or paired-end.
+The third line is a drop-down menu to set whether to process the data as single-end (default) or paired-end reads.
 The fourth line sets which trimming tool to use.
 There are two trimming tools installed, BBDuk and Trimmomatic, which can be selected in this drop-down menu (default is BBDuks).
 If the trimming should be skipped (and therefore the alignment is performed with the raw input data), select `donottrim` in this menu.